Cloud cost almost never goes down on its own. It has to be managed as a first-class architectural constraint.

 1. Visibility

-What to look for in the dashboard
+What to watch in the cost dashboard

 Related chapters

-- Cloud Native Overview - Sets the baseline operating model where FinOps trade-offs between delivery speed and cost become explicit.
+- Cloud Native Overview - Sets the operating model where FinOps trade-offs between delivery speed and cost become explicit.